The United States ended its crewed space shuttle program with the launch of Atlantis on July 8, 2011, and landing on July 21, 2011.

 1972 - NASA’s Space Shuttle program formally begins in 1972, under President Richard Nixon.

-1973-1974 - NASA's Skylab program.
+1973-1974 - NASA’s Skylab program.
 Three missions are completed, with astronauts spending a total of 171 days in space.
-Its objectives are: - to prove that humans could live and work in space for extended periods - to extend our knowledge of solar astronomy well beyond Earth-based observations
+Its objectives are to prove that humans can live and work in space for extended periods and to broaden knowledge of solar astronomy well beyond Earth-based observations.

-April 12, 1981 - The Space Shuttle Columbia is the first to go to space and the first space shuttle to orbit the earth (STS-1).
+April 12, 1981 - The Space Shuttle Columbia is the first to go to space and the first space shuttle to orbit the earth during mission STS-1.

 June 18-24, 1983 - Sally Ride is first American woman in space aboard mission STS-7.

 January 28, 1986 - The Space Shuttle Challenger explodes, killing the seven astronauts onboard, including teacher Christa McAuliffe, chosen for NASA’s “Teacher in Space” program.

 October 29, 1998 - Glenn, at 77, becomes the oldest human ever to go into space, aboard the Space Shuttle Discovery.